Mac Jones: 2020

-With Tagovailoa departing for the 2020 NFL Draft, Jones took over as the starting quarterback for Alabama.
+With Tagovailoa departing for the 2020 NFL draft, Jones took over as the starting quarterback for Alabama.
 In a game against the #3 ranked Georgia Bulldogs, he threw for 417 yards and four touchdowns, helping Alabama win 41–24.
 On October 31, Jones and the Crimson Tide shut out Mississippi State 41–0.
 Jones threw for 291 yards and four touchdowns, all of which went to DeVonta Smith.
 In the Iron Bowl against Auburn, Jones threw for 302 yards and five touchdowns.
 The following week, Jones threw for 385 yards and four touchdowns against LSU.
 With the win, the Crimson Tide clinched a berth in the 2020 SEC Championship Game against Florida.
 There, Jones threw for 418 yards and five touchdowns, with Alabama winning 52–46.
-Alabama went 11–0 in a schedule featuring only in-conference opponents due to the COVID–19 pandemic.
+Alabama went 11–0 in a schedule featuring only in-conference opponents due to the COVID-19 pandemic.

 Playoffs

-Alabama was selected to take on Notre Dame in the 2021 Rose Bowl semifinal game, where Jones threw four touchdown passes on route to a 31–14 win.
-Alabama would go on to win the 2021 College Football Playoff National Championship game against the Ohio State Buckeyes 52–24, with Jones throwing 5 touchdown passes.
-Jones finished the season throwing for 4,500 yards with 41 touchdowns and four interceptions.
+Alabama was selected to take on Notre Dame in the 2021 Rose Bowl semifinal game, where Jones threw four touchdown passes en route to a 31–14 victory.
+Alabama would go on to win the 2021 College Football Playoff National Championship game against the Ohio State Buckeyes 52–24, with Jones throwing five touchdowns.
+He finished the season throwing for 4,500 yards with 41 touchdowns and four interceptions.
 His 203.1 passer rating and 77.4 completion percentage were both NCAA season records.
-He was named the recipient of the Davey O'Brien, Johnny Unitas Golden Arm, and Manning Awards.
-Jones finished third for the Heisman Trophy, which went to his teammate Smith.
+Jones was named the recipient of the Davey O'Brien, Johnny Unitas Golden Arm, and Manning Awards.
+He finished third for the Heisman Trophy, which went to his teammate Smith.
 Having earned his master's degree in sports hospitality with a 4.00 GPA, Jones also received Academic All-American of the Year honors from the College Sports Information Directors of America in both Division I football and all Division I sports for the 2020–21 school year.
-Following the season, Jones announced that he would forgo his final year of eligibility and enter the 2021 NFL Draft.
+Following the season, Jones announced that he would forgo his final year of eligibility and enter the 2021 NFL draft.